Entering the European market for coconut water

 Source: Coconut Merchant

-Picture 2: SGF IRMA certification
+Figure 2: SGF IRMA certification

 Source: SGF

 With the support of the European Fruit Juice Association (AIJN), companies work together to increase social and environmental standards at the farming and processing stages by rolling out sustainability certifications throughout the supply chain.
-AIJN established the Juice CSR Platform to support, guide and inspire juice stakeholders to integrate corporate social responsibility throughout the supply chain.
+AIJN established the Sustainable Juice Platform to support, guide and inspire juice stakeholders to integrate corporate social responsibility throughout the supply chain.

 Ethnic certification